 Health services that do not require an overnight hospital stay.
-These services may be performed in the outpatient center of a hospital, surgical center, ambulatory care center or in the operating room at a doctor's office.
+These services may be performed in the outpatient center of a hospital, a surgical center, an ambulatory care center or in the operating room at a doctor's office.

 Annual Rate of Pay